SadorDev/Eritrea-Today/README.md

-Sure, here's a concise and professional README for your "Eritrea Today" project:

----

 # Eritrea Today

 Eritrea Today is a single-page application (SPA) built with React, designed to deliver up-to-date news and information about Eritrea.
 The project serves as a learning tool for developing SPAs using React, React Router, and CSS Modules.